-GW's Department of Microbiology, Immunology, and Tropical Medicine (GW-MITM) conducts innovative fundamental and translational research and development for Neglected Tropical Diseases (NTDs).
-GW-MITM has a strong tradition of training and policy advocacy for these infectious and parasitic diseases, which initiate and perpetuate poverty and suffering, worldwide.
+GW's Department of Microbiology, Immunology, and Tropical Medicine (MITM) conducts innovative, fundamental, basic and translational research for HIV/AIDS and neglected tropical diseases.
+MITM has a strong tradition of training and policy advocacy for these infectious and parasitic diseases, which initiate and perpetuate poverty and suffering worldwide

 Explore the department's many courses and academic programs in partnership with the Institute for Biomedical Sciences and the Milken Institute School of Public Health.